Gerard Byrne (artist, born 1958): Life as an artist

-Upon a return to Ireland Gerard exhibited his Berlin artwork in the George Gallery in Dublin followed by the regular expositions in other Dublin galleries.
+Upon a return to Ireland Gerard exhibited his Berlin artwork in the George Gallery in Dublin followed by regular exhibitions in other Dublin galleries.
 He returned to America, this time with the sole purpose of painting.
-In New York he got cheap accommodation in the Spanish Harlem, a rough part of the city where he was the only white European and believed by the neighbours to be a cop under cover.
+In New York, he got cheap accommodation in the Spanish Harlem, a rough part of the city where he was the only white European and believed by the neighbours to be a cop undercover.
 When he came back to Dublin his New York work was presented in the Jo Rain Gallery.
-In 1996 he exhibited in the Harrison Gallery and took over the running of the gallery for the period of 2 years.
+In 1996, he exhibited in the Harrison Gallery and took over the running of the gallery for the period of 2 years.
 Although very successful in managing it he realised he needed to decide whether he wanted to be a gallery owner or an artist creating his art.
 Once again he made a conscious decision to stick to the idea of being an artist.

-In 2003 a relationship with the mother of his daughter Clara broke and he travelled to Dingle, the West Coast of Ireland to find solitude and much needed inspiration.
+In 2003, a relationship with the mother of his daughter Clara broke and he travelled to Dingle, the West Coast of Ireland to find solitude and much-needed inspiration.
 He stayed for a period of 3 months painting seascapes of Dingle Peninsula and Great Blasket Island and preparing for the group exhibition in Greenlane Gallery, Dingle to commemorate 50th anniversary of the last man leaving Great Blasket Island.
 As a result of his break up Gerard lost his only recently renovated home and studio in Sandycove.
 Shortly after he was offered by a complete stranger a basement to stay and work in a house in Killiney.
-To his great surprise it happened to be a house with a sea view capturing his much loved Sorrento.
+To his great surprise, it happened to be a house with a sea view capturing his much loved Sorrento.
 He stayed there for three years.
-Over a short period of time Gerard became close friends with the owner of the house, John.
+Over a short period of time, Gerard became close friends with the owner of the house, John.